dremotion/BUx-QD602x/README.md

 * [Microsoft Power BI][2]

-### Findings
+### What I Did

 I analysed the data with the helps of plots and charts.
 You can view my workspace downloading this project. <br/>
 My major findings included:
 * Company's declining sales in North America, which also acted its major market
 * The company sales have been reducing in its offline stores while slowly increased via online channels.
 However, stores still remain the most revenues generating channel.
 * A major portion of Contoso's revenue comes from its sales of Computers.
-* The YoY sales tell that 2012 was an exceptionally bad year for Contoso in North America and Europe.
+* YoY sales: 2012 was an exceptionally bad year for Contoso in North America and Europe.

-and some other similar findings.

 Up next, I used the "Forecast" feature of PowerBI to predict the seasonality effects on Contoso's sales as represented in the "Seasonality & Predictions" sheet of the workspace.